hithere-at/komionm/README.md

 # komionm
-This is a Python script to download said `Komi Can't Communicate chapters`.
+This is a Python script to download said `Komi Can't Communicate` chapters.
 This code is messy, idk why i use `asyncio` and `aiohttp`.

 ## Requirements
 1. [Python](https://www.python.org)